 - Hemangioma, Cavernous, Central Nervous System

 - Eye Cancers

 - Nerve Compression Syndromes

 - Neuroma, Acoustic

 Make an Appointment

-I’m an Associate Professor in the Department of Neurological Surgery, and the director for the Minimally Invasive Cranial Surgery Program and the co-director of the Skull Base and Pituitary Surgery Center at The James.
+I’m a professor in the Department of Neurological Surgery, as well as the director for the Minimally Invasive Cranial Surgery Program and the co-director of the Skull Base and Pituitary Surgery Center at The James.
 I’m one of only a few neurosurgeons in the world who have performed more than 1,000 Endoscopic Endonasal Approach (EEA) cases.
 EEA is a minimally invasive surgery technique that gives surgeons access to the base of the skull, intracranial cavity and top of the spine by operating through the nose and paranasal sinuses.
 I was rated in the top 10 percent of physicians in the nation for patient satisfaction in 2016 and 2017.